Rankin family papers

 Scope and Contents

 The Rankin Family papers concern a wide variety of subject matter, but for the most-part, are centered on the family’s ownership of land in Gaston County, North Carolina.
 This is particularly true of those papers up to the latter part of the nineteenth century.
 Most of these papers, which date as early as 1775, are such things as land surveys, indentures, deeds, and land grants.
 A term that frequently appears among the Rankin papers is indenture.
 Indentures could be almost any legally binding contract that had at least two copies.
 Hundreds of years ago, when indentures were hand-written, the bottom edge of the one copy was overlapped over the top margin of the other, and cut in a curved or zig-zag pattern (dents).
 This was done so that the two copies could be matched together and the content of both could be verified.
 Later legal documents would also be called indentures, even though they do not have the characteristic dents on the margin.
 In any contract, there are at least two parties—the party of the first part and the party of the second part.
 This kind of verbiage appears throughout the Rankin Family real estate papers.
 In transactions involving real property, the party of the first part is the seller and the second part is the buyer.
 In addition, such transactions are made in consideration of a specified amount of money.
 All business contracts must have consideration in order to be legally binding.
-Real estate indentures also include a legal description of the land, and sometimes, a survey of the property will be drawn on the indenture itself.
+Real estate indentures also include a legal description of the land, and sometimes a survey of the property will be drawn on the indenture itself.
 Indentures and surveys routinely name the county in which the land in question is located.
 Until 1846, the county named in this collection was Lincoln County, but afterwards is listed as Gaston County.
 Gaston County was formed in 1846 as a part that broke away from Lincoln County when the population grew large enough to justify the establishment of a new county.
 As time went on, the nature of the Rankin family papers began to change and diversify.
-A fairly large group of papers from 1876 through 1878 concerned the settlement of the estate of John Rankin, as executed by Richard Rankin, his son.
+A fairly large group of papers from 1876 through 1878 concerned the settlement of the estate of John Rankin, as executed by Richard Rankin, his brother.
 In the latter part of the twentieth century, a great deal of correspondence appears in this collection, and most of its contents concern family matters.
 Dr. Richard Rankin, MD, predominated at that time, and as a prominent member of the Gaston Community he was involved in the region’s social and political landscape.
 He even corresponded with well-known politicians at the state and federal level.
 Letters from the likes of Senator Jesse Helms and Governor James B. Hunt are found in the collection.
 Dr. Rankin wrote several letters to the editors of local newspapers about a variety of issues, most especially concerning the politics and economic conditions that influence the medical profession and the quality of health care that patients are able to receive.
 The papers at the end of this collection resume their concentration on the land, as the family began to re-appreciate its value, though in an ecological way.
 Toward that end, the Rankins helped to establish the Catawba Lands Conservancy.
 There is a variety of maps in the collection (beginning in the late 20th century) showing what families own what tracts, and their roles in the conservancy.
 Later additions to the collection include material on the Rev. Frank B. Rankin (1878-1951) and his daughter, Mary Delia Rankin Jarman (1910-2011).
 There is also genealogical material relating to several Gaston county families, including the Abernathy, Moore, Rankin and Pegram families.

 - 1754 - 2006